 3.8 Change to Service Plan.
 Customer may change Subscription Plan during the Term directly through the Services.
 Any request by Customer to change Subscription Plan will take effect on the first day of the month following the end of the Customer’s current Subscription Plan.
 For example, where a Customer would like to upgrade from a monthly subscription to the Gradient Services to an annual subscription to the Gradient Services, the change will occur on the first day of the month following the month in which the request was made.
 If a Customer is currently on an annual subscription to the Gradient Services and requests to downgrade to a monthly subscription to the Gradient Services, the change will occur on the first day of the month following the expiry of the Customer’s annual subscription.

 4. Fees and Payment.

 4.3 Overdue Payments.
-Any payment not received from Customer by the due date may accrue (except with respect to charges then under reasonable and good faith dispute), at Gradient's discretion, late charges at the rate of 1.0% of the outstanding balance per month (12.67% per annum), or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date paid.
+Any payment not received from Customer by the due date may accrue (except with respect to charges then under reasonable and good faith dispute), at Gradient's or Authorized Reseller’s discretion, late charges at the rate of 1.0% of the outstanding balance per month (12.67% per annum), or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date paid.